Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/exception-handling.md

 ## Why two types?

-Why doesn't the compiler check all exceptions so Java can avoid runtime crashes?
+Why doesn't the compiler check all exceptions to avoid runtime crashes?

 --